-Canker sores or mouth ulcers are normally small lesions that develop in your mouth or at the base of your gums.
-They are annoying and can make eating, drinking, and talking uncomfortable.
-Factors that can put you at risk for developing mouth ulcers are being a woman or having a family history of mouth ulcers.
+Mouth ulcers — also known as canker sores — are normally small, painful lesions that develop in your mouth or at the base of your gums.
+They can make eating, drinking, and talking uncomfortable.
+Women, adolescents, and people with a family history of mouth ulcers are at higher risk for developing mouth ulcers.

-Mouth ulcers are not contagious and usually go away within a week.
-However, if you get a canker sore that is large or extremely painful or if it lasts for a long time without healing, you should seek the care of a physician.
+Mouth ulcers aren’t contagious and usually go away within one to two weeks.
+However, if you get a canker sore that is large or extremely painful, or if it lasts for a long time without healing, you should seek the advice of a doctor.

 There is no definite cause behind mouth ulcers.
-However, certain factors and/or triggers have been identified.
+However, certain factors and triggers have been identified.
 These include:

-- minor injury to mouth from dental work, hard brushing, sports injury, or accidental bite
+- minor mouth injury from dental work, hard brushing, sports injury, or accidental bite

 - toothpastes and mouth rinses that contain sodium lauryl sulfate

-- lack of essential vitamins like B-12, zinc, folate, and iron
+- lack of essential vitamins, especially B-12, zinc, folate, and iron

 - allergic response to mouth bacteria